How the COVID-19 crisis has prompted a revolution in scientific publishing

 As popular as they’ve become recently, preprints are not a new tool.
 In the 1960s, the National Institutes of Health ran an experiment circulating preprints so scientists could share information more quickly.
 The rise of technology has only made this practice more common.
 Mathematicians, physicists, and computer scientists use preprints through arXiv, a server launched in 1991—the project that pioneered preprints in the digital era.
 BioRxiv, a server focused on the biological sciences, was founded in 2013, and medRxiv, a server focused on health and medicine, launched in 2019.

 In March, as the World Health Organization declared COVID-19 a pandemic, 8,830 biomedical preprints were published, a 142% increase from last year.
 Over the past few months, approximately half of all available scientific work on COVID-19 has been published through preprint servers, amounting to more than 18,000 preprints as of July 2020.
-Traffic to these servers has jumped substantially, too.
+Traffic to these servers has jumped substantially too.
 MedRxiv’s page views have spiked to 15 million a month, compared to 1 million a month before the pandemic began.

 Compare this to the 2014 Ebola and 2015 Zika outbreaks, when only 5% of published papers were shared in the form of a preprint.
 This is a missed opportunity, because those preprints, which usually appeared around 100 days before journal articles later published on the same topic, had a better chance of making an impact.
 Or consider the 2003 SARS epidemic: a recent analysis found that 93% of the papers published about the spread of SARS in Hong Kong and Toronto were published after the epidemic period had ended.